 Yes, foreigners (except for nationals and companies of the People's Republic of China which are subject to specific restrictions) are allowed to own real estate and to hold shares in property-owning companies, subject to the relevant government approvals.
 The approval for a foreigner to obtain the title of real estate in Taiwan is generally granted on a reciprocal basis.
-In addition, a foreign company cannot own real estate in Taiwan unless it is recognized and sets up a Taiwan branch.
+In addition, a foreign company cannot own real estate in Taiwan unless it is duly registered in Taiwan.
 Generally speaking, no special government approval is required for a foreigner to occupy real estate in Taiwan.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

 No restrictions are specifically imposed on foreign companies.
 Under the Regulations Governing Home Mortgage Loans for High-Value Housing Extended by Financial Institutions, a loan-to-value (LTV) ratio applies to high-value housing loans only.
 The term “high-value housing” refers to (1) property in Taipei City valued at NT$70 million (approx. US$2.33 million) or more; (2) property in New Taipei City valued at NT$60 million (approx. US$2 million) or more; or (3) property located elsewhere in Taiwan valued at NT$40 million (approx. US$1.33 million) or more.

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.